-A Module is an attachable accessory that allows the VEX AIR Drone to interact with physical objects.
-It connects to the module port on the bottom of the drone and can be controlled while using the default_fly project or VEXcode AIR.
+A module is an attachable accessory that allows the VEX AIR Drone to interact with physical objects.
+Modules connect to the module port on the bottom of the drone and can be controlled while using the default_fly project or VEXcode AIR.

 Types of Modules

-• Magnet Module — A magnet to pick up and carry magnetic objects.
+• Magnet Module — A magnet to pick up and carry magnetic objects, that contains a mechanized flap to release objects during flight.

 • Motorized Hook Module — A powered hook that can be raised or lowered during flight.

-• Passive Hook Module — A non-powered hook that hangs freely.
+• Passive Module — A non-powered module with a magnet inside and hook that hangs freely, that uses gravity to interact with objects.

 Magnet Module